Embracing the Unplanned & Learning in Nature's Classroom

 While every Forest School session is unique, thanks to the ever-changing wonders of nature, each shares a core set of principles designed to ensure every child reaps the long-lasting benefits of a quality Forest School experience.

 At the beginning of each year, we introduce our Forest School rules to new pupils and refresh them for returning students.
+Feel free to test your child on them!

 The Three-One Whistles Rule